-Keyword Density in SEO for 2019
+Keyword Density in SEO

 When it comes to keyword density in SEO, we’ve seen quite a few major shifts over the years, mainly because of two major factors: Google’s Hummingbird algorithm update, and, RankBrain’s emergence (and direct influence) over the search engine result pages.